Official Title

 The investigators identified blunted rise in heart rate (HR), called chronotropic

-intolerance, during maximal cardiopulmonary exercise testing (CPET) in 19 adults with long
+intolerance, during maximal cardiopulmonary exercise testing (CPET) in 19 adults with

-associated with post-exertional malaise, similar to the pattern of symptoms in
+in HR is associated with post-exertional malaise, similar to the pattern of symptoms in

 post-concussion syndrome and chronic fatigue syndrome, which share underlying autonomic